 Potential drawbacks of contingent search

-As a more open and lower-touch process, contingent search can lead to less control on the part of the client business.
+- Less control and oversight: As a more open and lower-touch process, contingent search can lead to less control on the part of the client business.
 There are no weekly updates or frequent, in-depth discussions of relevant data.

 Hybrid search isn't an entirely different strategy compared to retained and contingency search.
 Instead, it brings together the best and most relevant elements of each of those established options to form a unique, effective and more flexible path forward for recruiting employees in higher-level positions.
-Businesses that choose this path benefit from increased flexibility in terms of associated costs as well as the specific recruiting firm services used.

 Hybrid search can replace other models in many, although not necessarily all, instances.
 For candidate searches at the very top of a company's hierarchy, some businesses may still prefer to choose the retained model.
 However, hybrid search can effectively fill roles from vice president to director and chief financial officer.